arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 So it is better to add necessary icons to the library instead of adding all icons.

-## Available icon styles in fontawesome
+## Available icon styles in Font Awesome

-There are four different types of icon styles available in fontawesome
+There are four different types of icon styles available in Font Awesome

 1. regular icons (imported from @fortawesome/free-solid-svg-icons)
 2. solid icons   (imported from @fortawesome/free-regular-svg-icons)